dmitry-ivanov/laravel-testing-tools/README.md

 #### `willSeeConfirmation()`

-Checks if confirmation is seen while artisan command execution:
+Checks if confirmation is seen during artisan command execution:

 ```php
 $this->willSeeConfirmation('Are you sure?', MyCommand::class);